FaisalRana/SillyStringz.Solution/README.md

 - As the factory manager, Dr. SS needs to add new engineers to our system when they are hired.
 They also need to add new machines to our system when they are installed |
 - As the factory manager, Dr. SS should be able to add new machines even if no engineers are employed.
 They should also be able to add new engineers even if no machines are installed |
 -  As the factory manager, Dr. SS needs to be able to add or remove machines that a specific engineer is licensed to repair.
 They also need to be able to modify this relationship from the other side, and add or remove engineers from a specific machine |
-- Dr.SS should be able to navigate to a splash page that lists all engineers and machines.
+- Dr.SillyStringz should be able to navigate to a splash page that lists all engineers and machines.
 Users should be able to click on an individual engineer or machine to see all the engineers/machines that belong to it |

 ## Known Bugs